alexanderkiel/gba-bridgehead-compose/README.md

 ### Connector

 You can access the Connector under http://localhost:8081/gba-connector/ and login to it under http://localhost:8081/gba-connector/login.xhtml.
+The default username and password is `admin` and `adminpass`.

+You can register your Connector with the Search Broker under the following address: `https://search.germanbiobanknode.de/broker`.

 ### Grafana